sdlauer/authored-streamlits/README.md

 # streamlit

-<p>This is an implementation of a couple of widgets that I created on Jupyter NB using streamlit.</p>
+<p>This is a few examples of applications I built using streamlit.</p>

 <h2>Visualizing the tips dataset</h2>